ACTOMtoolbox/Linux/README.md

 xhost +
 ```

-This is also the main reason why this specific code doesn't work on Windows and Mac as they have different display settings, a workaround is in deveopment.
+This is also the main reason why this specific code doesn't work on Windows and Mac as they have different display settings, a workaround is in development.